 The notions of mirror, reflection, opposite, axis, direction, word written in reverse (hsabta) are also clues.

 The number Atbash is mentioned in the Hebrew Bible, notably in the book of Jeremiah (chapter 25, verse 26 and chapter 51, verse 41).
-It is used to replace the name of certain kings and countries with their coded equivalents.
+It is used to replace names and places with their coded equivalents.

 There are a small number of words that have an existing Atbash equivalent in the English dictionary.